as

 getLastUpdateTime()

-Gets the time at which the app was last updated in milliseconds.
+Gets the time in milliseconds when the app was last updated.

 DeviceInfo.getLastUpdateTime().then((lastUpdateTime) => {